For a follow up of this post, see Real-time machine learning: challenges and solutions (2022).

-Few American Internet companies have attempted online learning, and even among these companies, online learning is used for simple models such as logistic regression.
-My impression from both talking directly to Chinese companies and talking with people who have worked with companies in both countries is that online learning is more common in China, and Chinese engineers are more eager to make the jump.
+Few American Internet companies have attempted continual learning, and even among these companies, continual learning is used for simple models such as logistic regression.
+My impression from both talking directly to Chinese companies and talking with people who have worked with companies in both countries is that continual learning is more common in China, and Chinese engineers are more eager to make the jump.
 You can see some of the conversations here and here.

 I have a lot more thoughts on real-time machine learning but this post is already long.
 If you’re interested in chatting about this, get in touch!